The weekend of the Inauguration was anything but quiet.

 All told, over 200 people were arrested on Inauguration Day for protesting.
 Most were charged for felony rioting.
 Here in New York, seven people were arrested after blocking the sidewalk around Trump Tower.

 Arresting people was just one of the ways that the police responded, though.
-Cops also threw flash grenades into the crowd and used pepper spray on protestors.
+Cops also threw flash grenades into the crowd and used pepper spray on protesters.
 In one video that has circulated on social media, the police sprayed pepper spray mere feet away from an elderly woman who was bent over while multiple people rushed to her aid.
 Videos from NPR also show police spraying crowds of people who are fleeing from them.

 Pepper spray and other forms of violence are meant to be used in self-defense.
 So when are police crossing the line?
 When are they engaging in police brutality?